barsoft/petproject/README.md

 Hi, I am PHP backend developer Maksym Prysiazhnyi and this is my pet project =)</h2>

     It autheticates user according to the credentials in config.
-    Nothing special, no db, just a simple string comparation.
+    Nothing special, no DB, just a simple string comparison.
     Countries are pulled through a free REST service.

 ## Usage